neuralvis/elpa-mirror/melpa/ebuku-readme.txt

 ## Issues / bugs

-If you discover an issue or bug in EBuku not already
+If you discover an issue or bug in Ebuku not already
 noted:

 * as a TODO item, or